 That’s a perfect segway into today’s post, the problem with reboots, spinoffs, and remakes.
 Of course, the obvious reason is that the original movie/series is always going to be better.
 I’ll use Girl Meets World (2014 – 2017) as an example because it didn’t capture the magic and learning experience of the show it was based on, Boy Meets World (1993 – 2000).
 Girl Meets World had a few good lessons, my favorite being people change people, but I felt like a majority of the show focused on the love triangle between Riley, Maya, and Lucas; that fiasco began in the second season and ended in the last season.
 Let’s be real, the highlight of the show was seeing Topanga, Cory, Shawn, and Eric as adults.

 Fuller House (2016 – 2020) was based on my favorite show of all time, Full House (1987 – 1995), and honestly, it wasn’t necessary.
-I did a review of Fuller House on my blog in July 2020, so feel free to check that out here!
 Besides the fact that they made the show too modern by adding cell phones, social media, and Billie Eilish, it didn’t cover the same intense topics that its predecessor covered.
 Full House covered drunk driving, smoking, peer pressure, death, bullying, learning to drive, and body image; the biggest thing I learned from Fuller House was to never talk bad about your girlfriend behind her back.
 The only good thing that came from the spinoff was that Steve and D.J. got married!

 Now, with all of these Disney live-action remakes, all of them are pretty pointless, but the Walt Disney Company continues to make them because they feel like younger generations aren’t going to watch the original films.
 It’s like they think kids these days hate old films.
 But let me tell you something, just because you add cool technology and special effects to a film, it does not make the film special.
 Another downside to these live-action remakes is that some of them just use the same storyline from the original film, which is stupid.
 Then, some creators try to come up with different stories for these characters, either with the main character or the villain.
 Like seriously, what is up with these movies on Cruella de Vil and Maleficent?
 I want to hate the villains, not feel sorry for them, so stop giving them sad backstories to make the tables turn!